80 Personal Finance Tips That Help Build Wealth

 If you have at least six months of savings stocked away as well as money saved for any short-term goals, it is time to think about investing your money.
 It’s important to invest to keep pace with inflation – and to have the opportunity to capture growth in the public markets.

-68. When you start investing, watch out for those fees
+68. When out for investment fees

 69. Rebalance your portfolio every year

-Every year it is important to review how your investments are allocated and if any shifting needs to occur in order to keep your financial goals on track.
+Every year it is important to review how your investments are allocated and if any shifting needs to occur to keep your financial goals on track.
 Bank of America provides a public resource for keeping your portfolio balanced on an annual basis.

 70. The power of compound interest